 - infographic on credit card debt for gen y

-- generation x and personal debt
+- generation x infographics

 - infographic boomers genx age

 About the Author: Jeremy Vohwinkle is a Chartered Retirement Planning Counselor® and spent a few years working as a financial planner.
 Today, he helps people make the most of their money by writing about personal finance here and elsewhere on the web.
 Jeremy is also Coach at Adaptu and a regular contributor for other publications such as Intuit, and American Express.
 Be sure to follow Jeremy on Twitter or Google+.

 The provided information about the topic is relevant of my interest and I found it really interesting for my work and I got this information about the infographic here - http://bit.ly/xeLGY5

 Jeremy, we have a crisis on our hands.
 This is scary - future retirees (if not retirees already) shouldn't have $40,000 in debt already.
 I'm worried that will only grow to be greater, especially as old folks rely more on their home equity to pay for retirement with reverse mortgages.
 Gen-Y needs to learn a lesson from the older generations - it's not what you make, but what you make of it.
 Keep that cash close to home!